shellcomp/shellcomp.github.io/index.md

 The shell run the command with a specific `--tabcomplete '<partial_string>'` option.
 The command responds with simple JSON structure that the shell will parse to perform completion or display help messages.

-Benefits:
+## Benefits

 * Shell-independent
 * Able to suggest alternative commands and provide contextual help
-* Discoverable: the completion mechanism can be queried programmatically to generate documentation, manpages, simple GUIs, run tests.
+* Discoverable: the completion mechanism can be queried programmatically to generate...
+* ...documentation,
+* ...manpages,
+* ...simple GUIs,
+* ...functional tests.

 ### The JSON format